-6.4.3 Correlator Configuration
+6.6.3 Correlator Configuration

 - Integration Duration: This sets the averaging interval of the data written by the correlator (to the ASDM).
 If an approximation is entered (the real value normally has lots of decimal places), a button is available to adjust up to the nearest legal value.
-Typical values are 2 s for TDM correlator modes and 6 s for FDM. - Channel Average Duration: This sets the averaging interval of the channel averaged data.
+Typical values are ~ 2 s for TDM correlator modes and ~ 6 s for FDM.
+For long-baseline FDM SBs, the OT will attempt to use 2 s, but will drop this to 3 or 4 s (the latter in the case of 90-degree Walsh switching) if the data rate exceeds the 70 MB/s limit. - Channel Average Duration: This sets the averaging interval of the channel averaged data.
 For the 64-input Correlator, this must be a multiple of the dump duration.
 Other restrictions apply for the ACA Correlator.
 For NORMAL accumulation it must be a multiple of 16 ms, whilst for FAST it must be 1, 2, 4, 8, or a multiple of 16 ms. Also, it cannot exceed 1024 ms and, if <0.5 s, must be equal to the integration duration.
 Otherwise, the channel average and integration durations must be equal.
 Approximations can be automatically adjusted up to the nearest legal value. - Atmos.
 Phase Correction Data To Save: It is possible to perform an on-line phase correction based on the measurements of PWV.
-Either this, the uncorrected data, or both may be written out by the correlator. - Accumulation Mode: This is the fundamental averaging time of the correlator chips, after which further averaging is usually performed.
+Either this, the uncorrected data, or both may be written out by the correlator.
+The default is to write only the uncorrected data i.e. the WVR correction will be carried out offline. - Accumulation Mode: This is the fundamental averaging time of the correlator chips, after which further averaging is usually performed.
 There are two choices: - FAST 1 msec (only commissioned for ACA Correlator) - NORMAL 16 msec